HenrikBengtsson/R.utils/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking whether package ‘PopGenReport’ can be installed ...
+NOTE
     ```
-    Package required but not available: ‘vegan’

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-    manual.
+    Found the following notes/warnings:
+      Non-staged installation was used
+    See ‘/home/hb/repositories/R.utils/revdep/checks/PopGenReport/new/PopGenReport.Rcheck/00install.out’ for details.
+    ```

+*   checking Rd cross-references ...
+NOTE
+    ```
+    Package unavailable to check Rd xrefs: ‘ecodist’
     ```

 # primirTSS